The Rack Railway,Diakopto-Kalavryta, an amazing journey

 |Departures from Diakopto:||Departures from Kalavryta:|

-* Valid on Saturdays, Sundays and on Public Holidays.
+* Valid on Saturdays and Sundays.

 For more information, please, contact the following travel offices: